 - Avoid jargon or acronyms (spell out any name the first time you use it, followed by the acronym in parentheses).

-- Never use all capital letters or bold text to emphasize a word.
-It will rarely be printed that way and may prevent your from being considered.
-You may italicize one or two words, but most papers will print it in plain text regardless — the words must speak for themselves.
-Use quotation marks to indicate the title of a book, article, etc.
+- Don’t use all capital letters or bold text to emphasize a word.
+It will rarely be printed and may prevent you from being considered.

-- Don’t consider your effort a failure if your letter isn’t used in larger publications (where even the best letters face long odds).
-Each letter is read and plays some role in molding the thinking and content selection of the editors.
+Don’t consider your effort a failure if your letter to the editor isn’t used in large publications, even the best letters face long odds.
+Each LTE is read and plays a role in molding the thinking and selection of the editors.

-- We love to get copies of letters written by our supporters and we’re happy to offer editing help.
-Send drafts via our contact form or to info@… (our domain name)
+We love to get copies of letters written by our supporters and we’re happy to offer editing help.
+Send your letter to the editor drafts via our contact form.

-If you wish to propose writing an article for us please email us your query and at least two published samples (links to publication preferred).
+If you wish to write an article for us, please email us your query and at least two published samples (links to publication preferred).
 These may include letters to the editor.
 We have written a similar primer on op-ed writing that is available upon request.

-- Also see our primer on Tips for Effective Calls to Talk Radio.
+- Tips for Effective Calls to Talk Radio